Kinematic-Chemical analysis and Time tagging for the Diagonal Ridge Structure of the Galactic Outer Disk with LAMOST Red Giant Branch Stars: Results and Discussion

 \subsection{Ridge distribution in kinematical and dynamical space}

-Fig. \ref{f-Vr-Vz} presents the star counts ($f$), radial velocity (V$_{R}$), and vertical velocity (V$_{Z}$) on the R and V$_\phi$ plane in different age populations.
-The top panels is the whole sample (0-14 \,Gyr), the bottom four panels are ridge structures in different age populations as labelled in red.
-There is no obvious ridge feature in the density distribution and the reason is mainly caused by selection effect.
-As obviously shown in the middle column for V$_R$ , it is clearly shown that there are five ridges from the top one to the bottom one, which are matched well with the constant angular momentum dashed curved lines except the third one, it appear that there is a offset with time evolution.
-Moreover, we find there is another new ridge candidate in the right column V$_{Z}$ distribution.
-So we find six long-lived ridge structures in the radial velocity diagram (V$_{R}$) or vertical velocity diagram (V$_{Z}$), and present the time stamps on it for the first time.
+Fig. \ref{f-Vr-Vz} presents the star counts ($log(N)$), radial velocity ($V_{R}$), and vertical velocity ($V_{Z}$) on the $R$ and $V_\phi$ plane in different age populations.
+The top panel shows the entire sample (0$-$14\,Gyr), and the bottom four panels show ridge structures for populations of different ages which are marked in the extreme right.
+The constant angular momentum curve values are denoted on the top of the columns.
+The values of these curves in the $V_R$ diagrams are 1570, 1750, 2160, 2320, 2600 kpc km s$^{-1}$ respectively, and the values in the $V_Z$ diagrams are 2320, 2600 and 2920 \,kpc km s$^{-1}$ respectively.
+It can be seen clearly there are also some ridge patterns in the density distribution similar to \citet{Antoja2018}.
+As shown in the middle column for $V_R$, it is clearly presented that there are five ridges from top one to bottom one, which are matched well with the constant angular momentum dashed curved lines except the third one, it appears that there is an offset with temporal evolution.
+The angular momentum shift in the ridge were also mentioned in the modelling work of \citet{2019MNRAS.490.5414F}

-To investigate more about the ridge features in the north and south sphere, we divide our sample into north and south sides as shown in Fig. \ref{R-vphi-NSvR}, we can still detect clear ridge signals and there is no strong asymmetry discovered in the analysis of the ridge structure location on both sides.
+In addition, we find three diagonal ridge structures in the $V_Z$ distributions in the right column, one of which ($L_Z$=2920) is corresponding to the new ridge discovered in the \citet{Antoja2021} ($L_Z$=2750) in consideration of the solar values, the relative difference of the $L_Z$/$L_\sun$ is only 4\%.
+So we reveal six ridge structures in the radial velocity diagram ($V_{R}$) or vertical velocity diagram ($V_{Z}$), and present the time stamps on it.
+These ridges are showing from young population 0$-$3 Gyr to old population 9$-$14 Gyr, so the sensitive time of the ridge to the possible dynamical perturbations might be from 0$-$14 Gyr.
+Since younger populations could be tracer of the early Milky Way and older populations could be tracer of the late Milky Way, perhaps we could conjecture that the ridge is a long-lived structure.